5 Ways Technological Advances Are Improving Patient Experiences

 Effective care requires transparent and readily available communication between the provider and the patient.
 The new generation of medical technologies is working to bridge the gap between provider visits and create a new system in which patients have access to key information whenever they need it.

 Technologies such as smartphone apps can also empower patients to take control of their health.
 Some help patients understand and remember their medication, while others track eating habits and exercise to help patients manage their weight.
-These technologies allow patients to translate their provider’s instructions into a hands-on experience and become an active participants in their health.
+These technologies allow patients to translate their provider’s instructions into a hands-on experience and become active participants in their health.

 Deploying Artificial Intelligence and Machine Learning

+Artificial intelligence technologies have many potential applications within the medical field.
+Although most are still in their early stages, they’re among the most exciting and innovative technologies at the cutting edge of medicine.
 AI and machine learning haven’t yet become ubiquitous in the medical field, but the technologies are gaining steam.
 Currently, you’ll find them deployed in contexts such as voice assistants that help people with Alzheimer’s disease, skin scanning technologies that help identify the early stages of melanoma, and robot-assisted physical therapy.

 Twenty-first-century healthcare organizations will need the ability to use data and analytics tools to create smarter operational practices and improve patients’ experiences.